Gertkeno/Gertkeno.github.io/dialogue-systems/25_vm_data.md

 The `SET` function will store a value of true in the VM, with `text` as the key, for later state retrieval.

-Most virtual machines are programmed to read bytecode until some sentinel is met.
-*ADF* has separated functions for reading text, and operating on the VM state.
-In both cases *ADF* reads a `SAID_TEXT` then continues to read any other `EType_t` until it reaches a `SAID_TEXT` again.
-When just reading *ADF* only prints the initial `SAID_TEXT` and checks for cosmetics that follow.
-When operating *ADF* will set variables, potentially prepare another byte-string to read, and finally move forward in the current byte-string, where reading and operating will start for the next calls.

 To help understand how we craft our Byte I'll take the last example and write it as a array in C++ using the `struct Byte`.